GabrielChiorcea/Personal-nextjs-portfolio/content/project/quote.md

 date: "2017-10-10"
 title: "Quote"
 lang: "Build with React"
-description: "React frontend app using Firebase for backend and Sass for styling.
-Redux manages state"
+description: "This project is a standalone frontend application built with React, focusing on delivering a streamlined user experience.
+It does not have a dedicated backend; instead, it relies on Firebase as a Backend-as-a-Service (BaaS) for data storage and real-time functionality."
 image: "/images/project/01.jpg"
 color: "#67A94C"
 category: "Frontend"